codeFromCO/BookBuddy/README.md

 ### Book search

-- Quickly find books by title and sort by various critera
+- Quickly find your books by title and sort by various criteria

 ### Personal library management